Waveform File Format

 6. Preparing Waveforms in an Alternative Format

 As discussed in the SOP on contributing waveforms, the WFDB format is strongly preferred.
 If providing an alternative format, detailed documentation about the format is required to facilitate conversion to WFDB.
-The documentation should include:
+The documentation (in SUBMISSION.md

 7. Revision History